Banging Toolbox

 Gearwrench 82812 114 pieces, SAE/ metric, carbon steel, tap and die set

-- This set has the most dies and includes 3 tap wrenches.
+• This set comes with the most dies and includes 3 tap wrenches.

 #16 Quick-release tap adapter system